 At the time, dentists could rarely do more than pull a tooth when a cavity took root.
 Alfred C. Fones began a program that brought dental care to public schools in 1914.
 A decade later, the first pediatric dentistry book hit the shelves.
 By the 1940s dentists were armed with better bristles in toothbrushes, made from nylon instead of animal hairs, that helped improve preventative oral health.

-By the 1950s cities begin to fluoridate their public water supply to help people of all ages and social standing keep their teeth resistant to cavities more easily.
+By the 1950s cities began to fluoridate their public water supply to help people of all ages and social standing keep their teeth resistant to cavities more easily.
 During this time, the first group of pediatric dental health professionals met and started the American Academy of Pedodontics.

 By the 1960s, the United State’s government created the Pediatric Dentistry Training Program with the purpose of teaching dentists how to treat the specific needs of children.
 By the mid-1980s cavities in children drop substantially across the population.

-Jump to the 2000s and pediatric dentistry encourages dentists to start seeing children within 6 months the appearance of their first tooth.
+Jump to the 2000s and pediatric dentistry encourages dentists to start seeing children within 6 months of the appearance of their first tooth.
 This helps kids develop positive habits early.
 Under the Affordable Care Act in 2014, pediatric dental care must be offered to all children.

 Related Post: What Is A Pediatric Dentist?